uxcam/ios-sdk/README.md

 ## Using Swift Package Manager

+[NB: Due to issues such as https://forums.swift.org/t/swiftpm-binarytarget-dependency-and-code-signing/38953/38 you will be unable to ship to AppStore using the SPM for UXCam, so please continue with CocoaPods until XCode/SPM is fixed]

 Starting with the 3.3.0 release UXCam for iOS supports installation via [Swift Package Manager](https://swift.org/package-manager/) in Beta status.
 Please report any problems here.

 ## Limitations